 Today they have an plethora of articles on their site on “Money and Generosity.”
 In their “sample budget” they list a place for “contributions” and it shows 10-15%.
 There is much talk about “being generous” and “God rewards generosity,” “self-examination is needed,” etc. At the end of these articles, it says: “Help us provide more content like this by giving today” and then there is a Donate button.
 On their home page, there is a box that says “Donate Now” (another pages may say “Online Giving”) and a box for “Become a Member.”
 It is not easy to find your way back to where you were; in fact in some cases, it is impossible.

-WCG (GCI) has taught members that it is no longer necessary to keep any particular day of the week to meet and to worship on; however, those that don’t agree are said to be “causing division.”
-We have received reports of those who talked with elders who were unjustly “removed” from their positions in WCG when they didn’t want to go along with the controlling methods being used to instigate the new doctrinal changes.
+After the new changes WCG (GCI) started teaching members that it was no longer necessary to keep any particular day of the week to meet and to worship on and those that didn’t agree were said to be “causing division.”
+We received reports of those who talked with elders who were unjustly “removed” from their positions in WCG when they didn’t want to go along with the controlling methods being used to instigate the new doctrinal changes.

-There are members who still prefer meeting on Saturday because that’s what WCG programmed them to believe was the “correct” day.
-In fact, Joseph W. Tkach in his 1995 video sermon (which introduced the new changes) confusingly said they weren’t going to stop keeping the Sabbath.
-And Tkach, Jr. in a 1993 sermon called it a “rumor.”
-Yet members are no longer supposed to refer to Saturday as “the Sabbath day.”
+Members are no longer supposed to refer to Saturday as “the Sabbath day.”
 Sunday has slowly been slipped in.
 This seems to have been WCG’s way of “weaning” off its members from meeting on the Sabbath (i. e., Saturday).
-However, there are still congregations that observe an annual Lord’s Supper foot washing service on Saturday during their regular services, and others, especially in Canada or in countries overseas, continue to meet on Saturday for weekly services.
-This entire subject has created division and confusion in many congregations and many more have decided to leave.
+This entire subject created division and confusion in many congregations and many more decided to leave.

 In 2007 they began ordaining women as pastors and elders.
 This had never before been allowed in the WCG.

-One thing is clear, confusion is a part of mind control, and all of this ambivalence and changing creates confusion and a “zoning out” in members’ minds.
+One thing is clear, confusion is a part of mind control, and all of this ambivalence and changing, and overload of material, creates confusion and a “zoning out” in members’ minds.

-Few members would ever admit they were victimized on purpose unless they come to understand the methods of mind control.
+Few members would ever admit they were victimized on purpose unless they researched the history of the organization.
 Those that have come to realize this fact have exited.
 More changes and confusion continue as time goes on.
 In November 2004 the WCG moved their headquarters from Pasadena to Glendora, California12 (see UPDATE in Footnote #12) and in January 2006 they were considering changing their name to Grace International Communion.13 Joseph Tkach (who has now dropped the Jr.) said their present name was “poisoned.”14 Finally in April 2009, they settled on the name Grace Communion International in the U.S.

 In February 2005 they changed the name of their member newspaper in the United States from Worldwide News to WCG Today.
 In May 2006 it was changed to Together.
 A few years later Together was no longer available.
 Then from 2005 to 2015 they had Christian Odyssey.
-Today it is Equipper.
+Today it is Equipper (a monthly e-magazine).

 Many GCI church plantings across the country have now given their churches a new name; e.g., incorporating the words: “Community,” “Christian,” “Grace,” “Congregation,” “New Life,” or “Fellowship” in their title, while remaining connected to Grace Communion International.
 In other words, these churches still receive literature, headquarters’ reports, etc. from the “top man.”
 A number of these branches (e. g., overseas and in Canada) still get together yearly for a “Fall Festival,” pay tithes, and generally hold to a twisted view of salvation and the New Covenant.